 This profile summarizes the common issues and duties for fire fighters.
 Fire fighters may be called to any number of settings or workplaces.
 It is impossible to predict all of the possible hazards a fire fighter may encounter.
+The demands of fire fighting can be sporadic and unpredictable with intermittent periods of intense physical and psychological stress.
 This summary focuses on the major job duties that most fire fighters (those fighting primarily structural fires) would have in common.

 Main duties of a fire fighter include: